Tambopata Macaw Project

 - Evidence that clay lick use is driven by the bird’s need for sodium have been founded.

-- Using soil samples analyzed by researchers at Texas A&M University we have found that birds apparently prefer soils with higher sodium content over soils that are best at neutralizing toxins.
+- Using soil samples analysed by researchers at Texas A&M University we have found that birds apparently prefer soils with higher sodium content over soils that are best at neutralising toxins.

 Impacts of Tourism on the Macaw Clay Lick